 We cannot accept responsibility for any passengers that miss their flight because they did not allow sufficient time for the checking in and security processes.

 What happens at security?

-You will also be asked if you have packed your own bags.
+You may also be asked if you have packed your own bags.
 You must never carry anything on the flight on behalf of someone else.
 If you think an item has been placed in your baggage without your knowledge, you must tell the check-in agent immediately.

-Security staff will ask you for your:
+Security staff will ask you for: